 In Algebraic Reasoning, students will build on the knowledge and skills for mathematics in Kindergarten-Grade 8 and Algebra I, continue with the development of mathematical reasoning related to algebraic understandings and processes, and deepen a foundation for studies in subsequent mathematics courses.
 Students will broaden their knowledge of functions and relationships, including linear, quadratic, square root, rational, cubic, cube root, exponential, absolute value, and logarithmic functions.
 Students will study these functions through analysis and application that includes explorations of patterns and structure, number and algebraic methods, and modeling from data using tools that build workforce and college readiness such as probes, measurement tools, and software tools, including spreadsheets.
 This course should be taken prior to Algebra II.
+This course qualifies for a 3rd math credit.

 15765 STATISTICS GPA Level: Regular Grade Level: 12 Service ID: 03102530 (1 cr.)
-Prerequisites: Algebra I

-Statistics builds on the knowledge and skills for mathematics in Kindergarten-Grade 8 and Algebra I. Students will broaden their knowledge of variability and statistical processes.
+Prerequisites: Algebra I nowledge and skills for mathematics in Kinderga processes.
+Students will study sampling and exp - variability and statistical processes.
 Students will study sampling and experimentation, categorical and quantitative data, probability and random variables, inference, and bivariate data.
 Students will connect data and statistical processes to real-world situations.
 In addition, students will extend their knowledge of data analysis.